Mary Stocks, Baroness Stocks: Politics

-Later life
+Later life and death

 Stocks obtained wider public recognition in later life, when she became a radio broadcaster and appeared frequently on Any Questions?, on quiz shows and gave religious talks.

 She eventually retired to the House of Lords, having been created a life peer as Baroness Stocks, of the Royal Borough of Kensington and Chelsea on 17 January 1966, where she initially took the Labour Party whip before becoming a cross-bencher in 1974.
 She wrote her autobiography.
 She was commissioned to write a book on the first 50 years of the WEA (Workers Educational Association) which had been founded in 1903, published in 1953.

 She received several honorary doctorates, including ones from Manchester University in 1955, Liverpool University in 1956, and Leeds University in 1957.
 She was a member of the advisory committee to the Anti-Concorde Project.

+Brian Harrison recorded 2 oral history interviews with Stocks, in April and May 1974, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In them she talks about her participation in the NUWSS and reasons for joining, as well as her relationships with other prominent names in the suffrage movement, such as Christabel Pankhurst, Emmeline and Frederick Pethick-Lawrence, Philippa Strachey and Elizabeth Macadam.
+The collection also contains interviews with both of Stocks’ daughters, Helen Stocks and Ann Patterson, and with Rosalind Hill and Christina Barratt who worked with Stocks at Westfield College.

 She died in Kensington in July 1975, shortly before her 84th birthday.

 In 2017, she featured in a conference, London's Women Historians, held at the Institute of Historical Research.